xdpirate/derpy/README.md

 # Derpy
 A collection of more or less useful functions for WoW 3.3.5a (Wrath of the Lich King)

+## How to install
+Click the green "Clone or download"-button, then "Download ZIP".
+Open the archive, and copy the "Derpy" folder into WoW Install Folder\Interface\AddOns.

 ## How to use
 /derp or /derpy